 Raw materials network strengthens sites in North Rhine-Westphalia

-The tight network between the NRW sites, where approximately 6.780 employees work, offers ideal conditions for even better efficiency.
+The tight network between the NRW sites, where more than 7,000 employees work, offers ideal conditions for even better efficiency.
 This is crucial, since almost a third of Covestro's total global production capacity comes from Germany's most populous state.
 To build on this successful trajectory, Covestro continues to foster close collaboration between the sites in Leverkusen, Dormagen and Krefeld-Uerdingen.
 Examples include pipelines, transport routes and means, utilities, fire protection and other safety services, as well as medical care.